-Caution should be exercised when administering PEMETREXED DISODIUM FOR INJECTION concurrently with NSAIDs to patients whose creatinine clearance is <80 mL/min (see DRUG INTERACTIONS Section).
+Caution should be exercised when administering Pemetrexed for Injection concurrently with NSAIDs to patients whose creatinine clearance is < 80 mL/min (see DRUG INTERACTIONS Section).

 Hepatically Impaired Patients: Pemetrexed is not extensively metabolized by the liver.
 Dose adjustments based on hepatic impairment experienced during treatment with pemetrexed are provided in Table 9 (see WARNINGS AND PRECAUTIONS, Hepatic/Biliary and Special Populations, Patients with Hepatic Impairment subsections).